wangjingrui530/wangjingrui530.github.io/_publications/2021-3-IJMPC-heterogeneous infection rates.md

 ---
 title: "The spread of epidemic under voluntary vaccination with heterogeneous infection rates"
 collection: publications
 excerpt: 'Here, we propose an improved SIS model with heterogeneity in infection rates, proportional to the degree of nodes.
-By conducting simulations, we illustrate that almost all vaccinated nodes have high degrees when the infection rate is positively correlated with the degree of a node.'
+By conducting simulations, we illustrate that almost all vaccinated nodes have high degrees when the infection rate is positively correlated with the degree of a node.
+**I am the first author of this paper.**'
 date: 2021-3-15
 venue: 'International Journal of Modern Physics C'
 paperurl: 'https://www.worldscientific.com/doi/abs/10.1142/S0129183121500376'